1078-1082 High Road,

 On 18th August 1966 it was converted into a Top Rank Bingo Club, later operating as a Mecca Bingo Club, which closed in June 2014.
 It was refurbished and re-opened as a banquet hall known as the Mayfair Venue in December 2015.
 (The name Mayfair was originally the name of the now demolished Odeon, Whalebone Lane in Chadwell Heath).

 On 8th August 2017, the Chadwell Heath South Residents' Association successfully listed the former Embassy Cinema as an Asset of Community Value.
-The local community group then prosceeded to launch “The Embassy Cinema Restoration Project”, with the aim of acquiring the building and restoring it back into a repertory cinema, that can incorporate theatre, live music & dance.
+The local community group then proceeded to launch “The Embassy Cinema Restoration Project”, with the aim of acquiring the building and restoring it back into a repertory cinema, that can incorporate theatre, live music & dance.
 A single-screen experience for old classic movies, cult films and arthouse productions, all in a variety of formats (from 16mm, 35mm & 70mm, to Super 8 and 4K) and housed in a vintage Art Deco/Streamline Moderne setting.

-The Chadwell Heath South Residents' Association have ambitious plans to make the Embassy Cinema one of London’s finest Art Deco experiences; the catalyst which results in a rejuvination of the surrounding area, that can have a lasting impact for generations.
+The Chadwell Heath South Residents' Association have ambitious plans to make the Embassy Cinema one of London’s finest Art Deco experiences; the catalyst which results in a rejuvenation of the surrounding area, that can have a lasting impact for generations.

 Just login to your account and subscribe to this theater.